What Should I Wear?

 Wear comfortable, moisture wicking clothes, suitable for exercising.
 This includes athletic shoes and socks, but no open-toe shoes.
 We require approved bike helmets, and we strongly recommend that you wear a full face helmet.
 Additionally, we recommend that you have protective body armor that includes: leg protection, chest protection, and elbow pads.
 This protective equipment can be rented through our rental shop.

 Gloves, goggles, and other recommended gear is also available for purchase at the retail store.
 It may rain or drizzle, so be prepared to bring a rain jacket.
 It may also get hot and muggy, so remember to bring water or sports drink when riding.
-We provide water at the top and bottom of the lift.

 Should I Rent Equipment and/or Take a Lesson?